"So I was one of those in-betweeners who loved both sides of the spectrum, but the both sides of the spectrum don’t know what to do with me."

 MA: Is this going to my mother?

 SAP: Right, right, right.
-Is this going to my father?
+Is this going to my file?
 Like, am I (laughter) going to be blacklisted?
 The fact that it was someone they knew or they could see -- Berger was softball, I was all over campus.
 People knew. (laughs)

 MA: Where I’m from they call it courage. (laughter) That’s what they call it.